ddionisio/MateAnimator/README.md

 ## TODO
 * Package installation via Unity 2019.3's Package Manager through Github.
 * Track duplicate interface.
-* Unify pathing of position track to all other tracks.
 * Alternate Meta by using ID component (easier, less human error, but with a little bit more overhead)
 * Allow typing of function for SendMessage event key.
 * Import/Export - AnimateMeta sort of does this already, but adding a JSON format wouldn't hurt.
 * Add a way to make this tool extensive - will help with implementing tk2d, etc.
 * Work with MechAnim. - allow change state, etc. and preview.
 * Work with Particles - allow play/pause/stop and preview.
-* Scene preview for Material property track.
 * Camera transition fixes (too glitchy, maybe do something like UE4's director)

 ## DEBUG